mirzawaqasahmed/f5-big-iq-lab/docs/class04/module3/lab2.rst

 - Click the Add button

 - Add the DCD Management IP Address (10.1.1.6), Username admin, Password admin, and the Data Collection IP Address (self-IP: 10.1.10.6).
 Data collection port default is 9300.
 Click the Add button in the lower right of the screen.

-- Adding the DCD will take a minute or two:
+- Adding the DCD will take a minute or two.

 - DCD item in UI displayed.

   - Status – State indicator.
 Green (UP) | Yellow (Unhealthy) | Red (Down)
   - Device name – Hostname of DCD (data collection device)
   - IP Address – IP Address of interface used for data collection.
   - Version – Software version of BIG-IQ DCD (data collection device)

 - Add Services to the new DCD Device by clicking the Add Services link under the services column

 - Activate the Access, FPS, and Web Application Security stats.
 Make sure the Service Status is Active (each click may take a minute to register)

 3. Now, let's add a BIG-IP in BIG-IQ and enable the statistics collection for this device.